ibrahim-kocyigit/kocyigit-dsml/01_math/04_probability_and_statistics_for_ml_and_ds/README.md

 ## Source Material

 The notes in this folder are curated from my studies of the course **"Probability & Statistics for Machine Learning & Data Science"** by **DeepLearning.AI**, taught by the excellent instructor **Luis Serrano**.
-This course is the third part of the broader **"Mathematics for Machine Learning and Data Science"** specialization available on Coursera.
+This course is the third part of the broader [Mathematics for Machine Learning and Data Science](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science) specialization available on Coursera.

 ## How to Use These Notes